idvorkin/idvorkin.github.io/_d/writing.md

 ## Writing to be Understood

+### Know your audience

+You're writing for someone, as yourself:

+- Who is the audience?
+- What do they already know?
+- What do I want them to learn?
+- What do I want them to do?

 ### The journey or the recommendation

 Sometimes you want to share your journey, the twists and turns and helping readers empathize or be trained.
 By contrast there are times you want to provide a recommendation and reasoning.
 The time element, and your experiences are noise in this case.